 Mark the letter A, B, C or D to indicate the word(s) CLOSEST in meaning to the underlined word(s) in each of the following questions.

-Question 24: Polish artist Pawel Kuzinsky creates satirical paintings filled with messages about the world
+Question 24: Polish artist Pawel Kuzinsky creates satirical paintings filled with thought-provoking messages about the world

 A. provocative B. stimulating C. inspirational D. universal